Launch Monitors

 Another reason pros love GCQuad is that it works just as well indoors as it does outside.
 Unlike radar-based systems that need plenty of ball flight to give accurate data, GCQuad focuses on the impact zone, making it perfect for indoor simulators and hitting bays.

-Trackman 4 - The Best for Ball Flight and Distance Control
+TrackMan 4 - The Best for Ball Flight and Distance Control

-If you’ve ever seen a tour pro hitting balls on the range with a launch monitor behind them, it was probably a Trackman 4.
+If you’ve ever seen a tour pro hitting balls on the range with a launch monitor behind them, it was probably a TrackMan 4.
 This system is known for its dual-radar technology, which tracks both the club through impact and the full ball flight.

-Trackman is especially useful for drivers and long irons, where launch angle and spin rate have a massive effect on distance.
+TrackMan is especially useful for drivers and long irons, where launch angle and spin rate have a massive effect on distance.
 It measures club speed and attack angle, helping players optimize their efficiency, while also tracking carry distance, roll-out, and spin loft.
-Players like Rory McIlroy and Dustin Johnson use Trackman because of its incredible accuracy on full swings.
+Players like Rory McIlroy and Dustin Johnson use TrackMan because of its incredible accuracy on full swings.
 It’s also a favorite for custom club fitting, helping players match the right shaft and head combination to their swings.

-One thing to keep in mind-Trackman works best outdoors, where it has enough space to track the full flight of the ball.
+One thing to keep in mind-TrackMan works best outdoors, where it has enough space to track the full flight of the ball.
 If you mainly practice indoors, a camera-based system like GCQuad may be a better choice.

 Flightscope X3 - A Versatile Choice for Every Part of the Game